aws-samples/serverless-test-samples/python-test-samples/apigw-sqs-lambda-sqs/README.md

 interval_num = 5  # number of times to check if there is a message in the queue.
 ```

-This may be usefell if the testing takes more than the define default time (5 retries every 4 sec= total of 20 sec). if your lambda [process_input_queue.py](src/process-input-queue/process_input_queue.py) is doing processing for more than ~5 seconds, than it is recomanded to adapt this paraemters accordinely.
+This may be useful if the testing takes more than the define default time (5 retries every 4 sec= total of 20 sec).
+If your lambda [process_input_queue.py](src/process-input-queue/process_input_queue.py) is doing processing for more than ~5 seconds, than it is recommended to adapt this parameters accordinely.